DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

 ![Desktop Calendar](./desktop_calendar.png)

 Let's take a look at a function that returns the string for which month of the year a date is.
-Remove the 5 lines above, and add this instead.
+Remove everything but the imports above, and add this instead.
 The `def` keyword starts starts *def*ining a section of code.
 The parenthesese tell python it is a function, while `month` gives it a name.
 Finally, `date` names an argument for the function.
 This will take a `datetime` object, not just a number!

 ```python
 def month(date):